kitex-contrib/config-apollo/README.md

 ### Apollo Configuration

 Initialize the client according to the parameters in Options.
 After establishing the link, the suite will subscribe to the corresponding configuration based on 'AppId', 'NameSpace', 'ServiceName', or 'ClientName' and dynamically update its own policy.
-Please refer to the following environment variables for specific parameters.
+Please refer to the following ·Options· variables for specific parameters.

 The configured format supports' json 'by default, and can be customized using the function [SetParser] for format parsing.
 In' NewSuite ', the field function in the instance that implements the' Option 'interface is used to modify the format of the subscription function.
 ####